microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message_delta.md

 ##### Response
 If the request is successful, the response would include a state token, which is either a _skipToken_
-(in an _@odata.nextLink_ response header) or a _deltaToken_ (in an _@odata.deltaLink_ response header), and which would indicate whether you should continue with the round or you have completed getting all the changes for that round.
+(in an _@odata.nextLink_ response header) or a _deltaToken_ (in an _@odata.deltaLink_ response header).
+Respectively, they indicate whether you should continue with the round or you have completed getting all the changes for that round.

 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {